phowden/rungs-against-the-site/content/Dramatis Personae/Rungs/W_rm.md

 +2 on attack and damage in Point Blank range
 ### Empyreal Dispel (Su)
 When using *Dispel Magic* as a targeted dispel, **this spell can end two spells affecting the target** instead of just one.
 If the targeted dispel successfully dispels at least one spell, you **heal 1d4 points of damage for every spell level** of the dispelled spell.
 If you dispel two spells, this healing applies only to the highest level spell dispelled. **If you use this spell to counterspell, roll your dispel check twice and take the higher result**.
+### Amazing Initiative
+Bonus on initiative checks equal to your [[Empyreal Lord|Empyreal]] tier (+2).
+In addition, as a free action on your turn, you can expend one use of empyreal power to take an additional standard action during that turn.
+This additional standard action can’t be used to cast a spell.
+You can’t gain an extra action in this way more than once per round.
 # Background
 From [google docs](https://docs.google.com/document/d/18doT53lFgTQHxU6tM8edvNgxdjh25eC0oGoTifoqdJg/edit)
 ## Les Murphetti, Human Cartomancer